-- a model of vulnerability factors and mechanisms for the development of depression in young people over the life course. - opportunities for collaboration on projects with real potential to make a difference. - straightforward suggestions for how actors across society can work more effectively to prevent and intervene early to address depression. - promising areas for further research that have the potential to underpin impactful innovations in the future.
+- a model of vulnerability factors and mechanisms for the development of depression in young people over the life course. - opportunities for collaboration on projects with real potential to make a difference. - straightforward suggestions for how actors across society can work more - early to address depression. · promising areas for further research that have the potential to underpin